 - August 2, 1990 – March 3, 1991: all active service qualifies for payment

-- March 4, 1991 – December 31, 1992: service must have been a hostile area which qualified for the Southwest Asia Service Medal qualifies for bonus payment.
+- March 4, 1991 – December 31, 1992: service must have been a hostile area that qualified for the Southwest Asia Service Medal qualifies for bonus payment.

 - January 1, 1993 – September 10, 2001: service must have been in a hostile area which qualified for any US campaign or service medal awarded for combat operations against hostile forces qualifies for the bonus payment.